-New Equine ID Regulations in England and Wales
+New Equine ID Regulations in England, Wales and Scotland

-What do horse owners need to know about the new equine ID regulations in England and Wales?
+What do horse owners need to know about the new equine ID regulations in England, Wales and Scotland?

-The new equine identification regulations make it a legal requirement for all horses in England and Wales to be identified, meaning that the animal will have to be microchipped and passported, and will introduce civil sanctions for those who do not comply, such as fixed penalty notices.
+The new equine identification regulations make it a legal requirement for all horses in England, Wales and Scotland to be identified, meaning that the animal will have to be microchipped and passported, and will introduce civil sanctions for those who do not comply, such as fixed penalty notices.
 Owners will need to get any equine born before 30th June 2009 retrospectively microchipped, if it is not already chipped.
 Please see below for the deadlines for retrospective microchipping in each country.

 - England: all equines to be microchipped by 1st October 2020.

 - Wales: all equines to be microchipped by 12th February 2021.

 - Scotland: all equines to be microchipped by 28th March 2021.

 Horse owners need to visit the new Chip Checker and input their horse’s microchip number to check the details are all up to date.
 If your horse's details are incorrect, then you should notify your Passport Issuing Organisation (PIO).

 - If your horse is deceased, you must inform your PIO to safeguard against the microchip being re-used fraudulently for a different horse.